x

 Vivitrol, as a medication for addiction treatment (MAT), takes time as it doesn’t instantly reduce cravings for alcohol.
 Therefore, it’s critical not to miss any Vivitrol shots to gain the full benefits of this medication.
 Missing a scheduled injection can dramatically impair the effectiveness of the next dose.

-Vivitrol is most effective when used in conjunction with other elements of a comprehensive treatment program to help individuals in recovery decrease the risk of relapse, reduce cravings, and maintain long-term abstinence.
+Vivitrol is most effective when used in conjunction with other elements of a comprehensive addiction treatment program to help individuals in recovery decrease the risk of relapse, reduce cravings, and maintain long-term abstinence.

 Administration of Vivitrol